 Economics is an exciting, dynamic, contemporary field.
 Economics affects everyone and applies to a range of disciplines including business, politics, history, law, health sciences and biotechnology.
-It deals with unemployment, economic growth, inflation, poverty, income, resource allocation, the environment, and international trade.
+It deals with topics such as unemployment, economic growth, housing, income inequality, international trade, sustainable development and the environment.
 You name the field, Economics plays a part.